Ireland – the Emerald Isle

 - WAI guide service throughout (2 guides)

-- All tipping for national and local guides and coach drivers
+- All tipping for national and local guides, coach drivers and group meals

 - Cliffs of Moher